 - An earthling or an alien

-You have a limited opportunity to attend a beta version of the course.
+You have a limited opportunity to attend a beta version of the course in New York City on June 1-2, 2019.
 You will not only get an early adopter discount and bragging rights, but also shape the course for future participants.

 Starting around September 2019 you’ll be able to take the course almost exclusively online via the SANS OnDemand platform.
 If you want me to notify you when the OnDemand version launches, just drop me a note.